 David Margolius, MD

 Primary care physician, Medical Director of Systems Improvement, MetroHealth System, Cleveland, OH.
 Clinical Center Director of Adult Primary Care, Assistant Professor, School of Medicine, Case Western Reserve University.
 Associate Director, Division of General Internal Medicine, MetroHealth

 Harvard Medical School, Center for Primary Care and

 Clinical Directors Network, Inc. (CDN)

-This course is pending for up to 15.0 Prescribed credits by the American Academy of Family Physicians (AAFP)
+This course is approved for up to 15.0 Prescribed credits (1.5 Credits for each session) by the American Academy of Family Physicians (AAFP)